 Meeting your targets is great – but that’s what your current salary rewards you for.
 To prove you deserve more, you need to regularly surpass your KPIs – and keep a record of it.
 The keyword here is metrics – gather revenue figures, customer feedback and growth statistics to show how your performance is reaping dividends for the business.

 To find out what your role is currently worth, benchmark your existing rate of pay with average market rates.
-Visit the Michael Page Salary Centre for an indication based on your sector, location and experience.
+Visit the Michael Page salary calculator for an indication based on your sector, location and experience.
 Talk to your recruitment consultant and people in the industry for guidance and scan similar jobs on the internet for additional information on salary.

 Rehearsing a strong, convincing rationale for your request will increase your chances of success.
 To determine your negotiating position, use your research to determine your ideal figure (including benefits), as well as the minimum you would accept.
 Practise your pitch with someone you trust to gain feedback on whether you are presenting yourself in the best possible light.